csmenlopark/www/templates/shortcodes/visit.md

 * Testimony Meeting: <time datetime="19:30">7:30 pm</time>
 * Held in-person and also [via Zoom](@/online-services.md)

 Each service lasts about 1 hour.
-Following state guidelines, masks are required for individuals who have not been vaccinated and are optional otherwise.
-Please take into consideration social distancing.

 <hr>